Jibbonator/-hass_cheap_chinese_switches/README.md

 I´m not a Programmer myself.
 I created this only using chatGPT

 This custom integration supports various PoE switches commonly found in budget devices.
-I Used a Keeplink KP-9000-9XHML-X and a KP-9000-9XHPML-X-AC.
+I used a Keeplink KP-9000-9XHML-X and a KP-9000-9XHPML-X-AC.
-Maybe i cant work with other chea China Switches too.
+Maybe it can work with other cheap China Switches too.
-I wanted a way to Switch Poe ON/from from Homeassistant.
+I wanted a way to Switch Poe ON/from from Homeassistant and see the Poe consumption.

 This is the actual state: